tuminguyen/hmnguyen.github.io/markdown/blog_5.md

 - Click on the **Manage Rules** button on the right of the 1st row
 - Click on **Add Rule** to open the traffic over:
     + port 22 (SSH): access to the nodes, control by command line
-    + port 80 (HTTP): access kibana dashboard from our local comp
+    + port 80 (HTTP): access kibana dashboard from our local computer

 ![add-rule](../image/pouta-add-rule.png)